aaryadevg/Recommender-Bot/README.md

 | `>similar [anime]`   | Shows the 5 most similar anime to the given anime    | `anime : string`|
 | `>random`            | Gets a random anime from the Database                | `None.`         |

+## Contribution
+Feel free to contribute to this project any contribution is very welcome and contributions are highly appreciated **Todo:**
+* Add more commands
+* Make commands case in-sensitive
+* Try using neural colaborative filltering for recommendation
+* Build a scrapper to get info for latest anime
+* Add a logo to the README